Raymond Leo Burke: Synod on Synodality

 On July 10, 2023, Burke was one of five cardinals–alongside Brandmüller, Robert Sarah, Juan Sandoval Íñiguez, and Joseph Zen–who signed a letter to Francis expressing concerns that the upcoming Synod on Synodality would undermine traditional church teaching, particularly on matters related to sexuality, the role of synodality in the church, the issue of whether teaching could change with time, and the ordaining of women as priests.
 The letter posed a series of questions which the Pope was asked to clarify.
 Francis responded one day later.
 The cardinals found his response unsatisfactory and concerning, and wrote him a second letter, dated August 21, in which they rephrased their questions so that they could be answered simply as "yes" or "no".
-Francis did not respond, and in October the cardinals made their letters public.
+Francis did not respond, and in October the cardinals made the letters public.

+Reception

+During the Francis papacy, Burke was frequently regarded as "the leader of the pope's conservative opposition."
+Burke's perceived status as an ultra-conservative and opponent of Pope Francis has led to criticism.
+Some bishops have refused to allow him to host conferences in their dioceses, and a number of priests have protested against him, having accused him of "spreading propaganda against the Pope".
+The National Catholic Reporter published a highly critical editorial about Burke in July 2019, castigating him as "the modern version of that religious leader that drew some of Jesus' harshest condemnations, those who placed undue burdens on others and pronounced themselves the undisputed bearers of truth."
+It rebuked him for allegedly wanting to "reconstitute the clericalism that is at the heart of the sex abuse cover-up scandal that continues to undermine the authority of the church," and for attempting "to replace the dynamism of Francis' model of accompaniment with a return to a statute-bound and static institution in service of itself."
+Catholic academic Mark Silk has publicly accused Burke of committing the heresy of "Americanism" condemned by Pope Leo XIII and of disobeying the Pope.

+Nevertheless, Burke is well liked by many conservative and Traditionalist Catholics, who often appreciate his conservative doctrinal stances and support for the Traditional Latin Mass.
+The New York Times in 2023 described Burke as "a lion of the faith among conservative Catholics who see him as a defender of tradition and orthodoxy in a dangerously unmoored church."
+His conflicts with Pope Francis and the Vatican have been seen as symbolic of an ongoing large-scale conflict "between a more progressive Vatican and the American church".

 Honors

 During his tenure in Saint Louis, Burke was awarded honorary doctorates in humane letters by two US Catholic universities, Ave Maria University in 2005 and Christendom College in 2007.

 Archbishop Robert James Carlson of St. Louis created the Raymond Leo Cardinal Burke Chair in Canon Law at St. Louis's Kenrick-Glennon Seminary.
 In May 2011, the Franciscan University of Steubenville awarded Burke an honorary doctorate.